superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 - 6. **Explainable Relevance** — Graph topology lets us transparently analyze the connections and relationships that determine why certain facts are retrieved as relevant.
 - 7. **Personalization** — KGs capture and tailor query results according to user attributes, context, and historical interactions.

-In sum, whereas RAG performs matching on disconnected nodes, knowledge graphs enable graph traversal search and retrieval of interconnected contextual, search for query-relevant facts, make the ranking process transparent, and encode structured facts, relationships, and context to enable complex, precise, multi-step reasoning.
+In sum, whereas RAG performs matching on disconnected nodes, KGs enable graph traversal search and retrieval of interconnected contextual, search for query-relevant facts, make the ranking process transparent, and encode structured facts, relationships, and context to enable complex, precise, multi-step reasoning.
 As a result, compared to pure vector search, KGs can improve relevance and explanatory power.

 But KG retrieval can be optimized further by applying certain constraints.